litestar-org/litestar/docs/usage/17-exceptions.md

 - `ServiceUnavailableException`: status code 503.

 When a value fails `pydantic` validation, the result will be a `ValidationException` with the `extra` key set to the pydantic validation errors.
-Thus this data will be made available for the API consumers by default.
+Thus, this data will be made available for the API consumers by default.

 ## Exception Handling